 Regular meetings of the Board of Trustees are generally held quarterly, while special meetings are called when necessary.
 Before each meeting, Trustees are furnished with an agenda and background materials relating to matters to be discussed.
-During 2020, there were four regular meetings of the Board of Trustees.
-All Trustees participated in all of the Board meetings and all of their applicable committee meetings of the Board of Trustees.
-Also during 2020, all of the Trustees participated in one special meeting that was held.
-In addition, the Chairperson of the Compensation Committee participated with management in a special meeting held with one of our largest shareholders.
-All of our Trustees attended the 2020 Annual Meeting of Shareholders virtually, via a live audio webcast.
+During 2022, there were four regular meetings of the Board of Trustees.
+All active Trustees participated in substantially all of the Board meetings and all of their applicable committee meetings of the Board of Trustees.
+All of our Trustees attended the 2022 Annual Meeting of Shareholders virtually, via a live audio webcast.
 All of the Trustees are expected to attend future Annual Meetings of Shareholders.

 Our Governance Guidelines provide that the Board of Trustees shall hold, in accordance with a schedule determined by the Nominating & Governance Committee, executive sessions where non-management Trustees (i.e., Trustees who are not our officers, but who do not otherwise have to qualify as "Independent Trustees") meet without management participation (except as otherwise specifically requested by the non-management Trustees).
-The Independent Trustees met without management participation in December, 2020.
-Interested parties may communicate directly and confidentially with the Lead Trustee (Robert F. McCadden) or with the nonmanagement Trustees of the Board of Trustees as a group by writing to that person at Universal Health Realty Income Trust, c/o Secretary, Universal Corporate Center, 367 South Gulph Road, King of Prussia, PA 19406.
+The Independent Trustees met without management participation in December, 2022.
+Interested parties may communicate directly and confidentially with the Lead Trustee (Robert F. McCadden) or with the non-management Trustees of the Board of Trustees as a group by writing to that person at Universal Health Realty Income Trust, c/o Secretary, Universal Corporate Center, 367 South Gulph Road, King of Prussia, PA 19406.